mkdika/mkdika.github.io/about.md

 ---
 Hi, My name is **Maikel Chandika**

-I'm a software engineer and Open Source Software enthusiast base in Tangerang, Indonesia.
+I'm a software engineer and Open Source Software enthusiast base in Tangerang (Greater area of Jakarta), Indonesia.
 My working is more about back-end, some of fullstack web, system designs and architectures.
 I've been writing codes for several years, and as hobbyist coder too in my free time.

 I create this blog to dump, share my thoughs.
 I hope you found this blog useful.